Lab Members

 Olivia Carter, PhD student, Oxford Brookes University, 2024 - current

-Alex Ixer, Masters student, Oxford Brookes University, 2024 - current
+Casey O'Brien, PhD student, Oxford Brookes University, 2025 - current

 Kate Thatcher, Masters student, Oxford Brookes University, 2024 - current

-Anya O'Donnell, Undergraduate student, Oxford Brookes University, 2024 - current
+Anya O'Donnell, Undergraduate project student, Oxford Brookes University, 2025 - current

 Past Students